 University of Findlay's Pre-Kindergarten Special Needs Endorsement is for individuals who are looking to become qualified to teach children with special needs from birth to six years of age.
-Offered on campus and online, our 18 credit hour program fulfills the necessary state requirements and can be completed as a part time or full time student.
+Offered through a blend of on-campus and online courses, our 18 credit hour program fulfills the necessary state requirements and can be completed as a part time or full time student.

 State of Ohio requirements for the Pre-K Special Needs Endorsement

 - Holder of a valid pre-kindergarten certificate, special certificate for education of the handicapped, an early childhood or an intervention specialist license

 Findlay's Pre-K Special Needs Endorsement Consists of 6 courses:

 All courses meet state and federal mandates.